aspk/askedagain/README.md

 ### User Interface
 Visualize real time cluster evolution

 View analytics for each cluster
 ### Issues
+Because low community size is the criteria for adding a node to that community, and the algorithm assumes that every node belongs to a community , outliers would be incorrectly grouped into a community

+Also assumes community size is relatively even (because of the rule that chooses the community with the smaller member size for classifying an edge)

 This algorithm would not work well on clustering large graphs with loosely defined communities - the algorithm relies on the assumption that there are significantly more intra-community nodes than inter-community nodes